Skip to main content

 Nearly all mortgage lenders require that the home buyer purchase the lender’s title insurance policy for an amount equal to their mortgage loan.
 A lender’s policy is issued to a mortgage lender.
 The policy provides the lender protection from covered losses arising from any previously unknown defects in the title that have become known only after the insured property has been financed.
 The lender’s insurance policy will remain in effect until the amount financed has been repaid, the property is resold or until refinancing has occurred.

-The home seller or buyer may buy an owner’s policy.
+The home seller or buyer may also buy an owner’s policy.
 In many areas, sellers pay for owner title policies as part of their obligation in the transfer of title to the home buyer.
 The party paying for the owner’s policy can be negotiated during the purchasing process.
 An owner’s policy is issued to a home buyer.
 It provides the home buyer protection from covered losses arising from any previously unknown defects in the title that existed at the time of purchase, and became known only after ownership of the property was acquired.
 An owner’s policy remains in effect as long as you own or maintain an ownership interest in the insured property.

 Actions

-The Title Insurance (C) Task Force studies issues related to title insurers and title insurance producers.
-In 2014 the NAIC adopted the “Title Escrow Theft and Title Insurance Fraud White paper ."
-In 2015 the NAIC adopted the “Title Insurance Consumer Protection Fund Guideline” and the “Survey of State Insurance Laws Regarding Title Data and Title Matters, November 2015.”
+In 2014 the NAIC adopted the “Title Escrow Theft and Title Insurance Fraud White paper ." and in 2015 adopted the Title Insurance Consumer Protection Fund Guideline.
+In 2019 the Task Force published an update to the Survey of State Insurance Laws Regarding Title Data and Title Matters.
 In 2021, the Task Force adopted revisions to the Title Insurance Consumer Shopping Tool Template to include questions and answers about title insurance-related fraud topics, including, but not limited to, closing protection letters (CPLs) and potential enhancements to protect consumers from fraudulent activity.
-In 2022, the Task Force will explore what the industry will look like post-pandemic, review current rate regulation practices, and evaluate CPLs and consult with Consumer Financial Protection Bureau (CFPB) and other agencies.

 Meetings